 This easy scenic gravel pass of 4 km., connects farms in the Amersfoort area with farms in the Piet Retief/Panbult area and is a typical straightforward traverse over a natural neck in the Elandsberg range.
 With easy average gradients of 1:64 and some steeper sections of 1:11, the pass offers lovely views over the vast pastures in this dairy/cattle farming region of South Africa.
 The road is suitable for all vehicles, except in adverse weather conditions.

 This is undoubtedly the most famous pass in Mpumalanga - and with good reason too.
-It is 22.2 km long (and even longer depending on where one starts measuring), plus it loses 682 vertical meters of altitude through a complex network of curves as it descends down the Drakensberg escarpment between Lydenburg in the west (25km) and Sabie in the east (20 km).
-The pass is part of the Mpumalanga Panoramic Route and carries appropriately heavy traffic both tourist and commercial.
+It is 26,2 km long (and even longer depending on where one starts measuring), plus it displays an altitude variance of 671 vertical meters through a complex network of curves as it ascends up the Drakensberg escarpment between Sabie in the east and Lydenburg in the west.
+The pass forms part of the Mpumalanga Panoramic Route and carries appropriately heavy traffic - both tourist and commercial.
 It is prone to heavy mist and can be dangerous in low visibility conditions.
 It is named after the famous Long Tom cannon.

 Mountain Passes South Africa is a website dedicated to the research, documentation, photographing and filming of the mountain passes of South Africa.

 Passes are classified according to provinces and feature a text description, Fact File including GPS data, a fully interactive dual-view map and a narrated YouTube video.